Bifield History, Family Crest & Coats of Arms

 The present generation of the Bifield family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Northamptonshire, where the name is associated with the village of Byfield.
 In the Domesday Book of 1086, Byfield was recorded as lands held by Hugh de Grandmesnil and Earl Hugh.

 The place name literally means "place by the open country," from the Old English "bi" + "feld."

 Early Origins of the Bifield family

-The surname Bifield was first found in Northamptonshire, where they held a family seat
+The surname Bifield was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Bifield family